Odisseuss/react-hover-css/README.md

 ### A note on overriding keyframes

-Some animations make use of css keyframes.
+Some transitions make use of css keyframes.
 Unfortunately, you can't change these ones!

 ## License